bernhardmgruber/bernhardmgruber.github.io/_posts/2023-11-26-soa-mdspan.md

 At the end, it decrements `r13` by four, which is the loop counter, restarting the loop if it has not hit zero yet.
 The compiler performs a similar gathering/scattering of values when using AVX512 (using `-mavx512f`).
+We will see a different version for the AoS later.

 Now, let's change to our SoA accessor, reusing the exact same code otherwise:
 ```c++